Sutton, Addison among 4 must-start Week 13 fantasy football wide receivers - UPI.com

 This week, Sutton and the Broncos will face a Cleveland Browns defense that allowed the fifth-most fantasy points and eighth-most receiving yards (157.2) per game to wide receivers through 12 weeks.
 They surrendered nine receiving scores to opposing wide receivers over their last six games.

 Opposing quarterbacks threw at least two passing scores in five of the last six games against the Browns.
-Look for Broncos quarterback Drew Lock to join that group, with one of his scoring tosses finding Sutton.
+Look for Broncos quarterback Bo Nix to join that group, with one of his scoring tosses finding Sutton.

 Jakobi Meyers